-It is advisable that students should have followed the GCSE Religious Studies full course and achieved at least a grade B. Students who studied short-course Religious Studies may also consider this option.
-Once again, a grade B is advisable.
+It is advisable that students should have followed the GCSE Religious Studies full course and achieved at least a grade 6.
+Students who studied short-course Religious Studies may also consider this option.
 The subject is available to students of any religious persuasion, or of none.